openwdl/wdl/SPEC.md

 Given an array of arrays, the `flatten` function concatenates all the member arrays in the order to appearance to give the result.
 It does not deduplicate the elements.
+Arrays nested more deeply than 2 must be flattened twice (or more) to get down to an unnested `Array[X]`.
 For example:

 ```
 Array[Array[Integer]] ai2D = [[1, 2, 3], [1], [21, 22]]